citp/privacy-policy-historical/t/th/thr/thredup.com.md

 ### California Privacy Rights

-If you are a California resident, you may ask us for a notice identifying the categories of Personal Information we share with our affiliates and/or third parties for marketing purposes and the contact information for such affiliates and/or third parties (under California Civil Code Sections 1798.83-1798.84).
+If you are a California resident, you may ask us for a notice identifying the categories of Personal Information we share with third parties for the third partys’ direct marketing purposes and the contact information for such affiliates and/or third parties (under California Civil Code Sections 1798.83-1798.84).
 If you are a California resident and would like a copy of this notice, please submit a written request to [privacy@thredup.com](mailto:privacy@thredup.com).
+Note that thredUP is not obligated to action a consumer request more than twice within a 12-month period.

 ### International Users Consent to Transfer